kaltura/playkit-js-kava/docs/kava-parameters.md

 ---

+<a id="virtualEventId"></a>`virtualEventId` - The Kaltura virtual event id.

+- Obtained from the plugin config.
+- If not exist do not send this parameter at all.

+---

 <a id="eventIndex"></a>`eventIndex` - A sequence number which describe the order of events in a viewing session.
 In general it is just a counter of sent events.

 - Starts from 1.